 - The elements of music – including how to describe/ compose music with reference to texture, sonority, rhythm, melody, harmony, etc.;

 - Reading and writing musical notation: traditional and extended styles (e.g. graphic scores);

 - Rhythm and pulse: tempo, beats, rests, note durations, syncopation, time signatures, performing rhythms from traditional notation, improvising and composing group rhythm pieces;

 - Improvising and composing using pentatonic scales;

 All pupils in Year 7 are expected to sing in the Year 7 Choir for at least the first term.
 This choir sings music ranging from simple, well-known modern pop songs in unison through to more complex music in two or more parts.
 It aims to give a practical experience of music-making which is enjoyable whilst developing practical ability.
-The Year 7 Choir often performs at Christmas and at the Spring Concert (usually at Hull City Hall).
+The Year 7 Choir usually performs publically at the Autumn Concert in November.